 - The purpose of requirements elicitation is to bring the voice of the customer — the VOC — as close as possible to the ear of the developer — the EOD.
 The business analyst facilitates bridging that communication gap.

 - Two commonly used requirements elicitation practices are telepathy and clairvoyance.
 They don’t work.

 - Despite what our culture maintains, the customer is not always right.
+Sometimes the customer is misinformed, unreasonable, or in a bad mood.
 But the customer always has a point, and you have to understand and respect that point.